fleetdm/fleet/docs/Contributing/FAQ.md

 * `/api/v1/osquery/carve/block`
 * `/api/v1/osquery/log`

-If you also have Orbit running on hosts, it will need access to these API endpoints:
+If you also have Fleetd running on hosts, it will need access to these API endpoints:

 * `/api/fleet/orbit/enroll`
 * `/api/fleet/orbit/config`